ruh-rho/Memory-Game/README.md

 # Memory-Game
 *What is it?*

-Test your memory by pairing up to 8 cards in a random order.
+Test your memory by pairing 8 cards together.

 Requirements:

 Browser (Tested with Chrome)
+Included (app.js, main.css) files

 How to run?

-Clone the project and launch index.html with any modern browser.
-This is located inside the Website folder.
+Clone the project and launch index.html with any modern browser, index.html is located inside the Website folder.